catonetworks/terraform-cato-vsocket-aws-ha-vpc/README.md

 For the vpc_id and internet_gateway_id, leave null to create new or add an id of the already created resources to use existing.

 ## NOTE
+- Site Location for Cato Socket is automatically inferred based on the region being deployed, however this can be overridden if necessary.
-- For help with finding exact sytax to match site location for city, state_name, country_name and timezone, please refer to the [cato_siteLocation data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/siteLocation).
+- For help with finding exact syntax to match site location for city, state_name, country_name and timezone, please refer to the [cato_siteLocation data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/siteLocation).
 - For help with finding a license id to assign, please refer to the [cato_licensingInfo data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/licensingInfo).

 <details>